cuba-labs/interactive-tour-addon-demo/README.md

 To run the tests, do the following:

-- To prepare the environment for the tests you need to call the Gradle task:
+- To prepare the environment for the UI tests you need to call following Gradle tasks:

-        gradlew prepareTest
+        gradlew prepareTest startDb createDb

 - Then you need to start the application: